polterguy/phosphorusfive/plugins/p5.web/README.md

 ```

 As you can see in your last piece of code, your cookie value is returned as a string.
 It is quite easily converted back into a node though, by
-running it through *[hyper2lambda]* with the following code.
+running it through **[hyper2lambda]** with the code below.
+However, since the cookie collection is a simple string storage, while the session and
+application object in ASP.NET can contain any arbitrary objects, there is no way for us to intelligently store type information in the cookie collection,
+without bloating the HTTP requests/responses - Hence, we simply avoid adding type information.

 ```
 p5.web.cookie.get:some-cookie
 hyper2lambda:x:/-/*?value
 ```

-This is because although you can store "objects" in your session, application and cache objects, etc - The cookie collection of your browser, can
+This is because although you can store _"objects"_ in your session, application and cache objects, etc - The cookie collection of your browser, can
 only handle strings.
 However, your node(s) are converted correctly into Hyperlambda before stored into your cookie collection, which allows you to
-convert it easily back to lambda using *[hyper2lambda]*.
+convert it easily back to lambda using **[hyper2lambda]**.

 ### HTTP headers

 Now you could if you wanted to, store lambda code in your HTTP headers, however, doing such a thing, probably makes no sense what so ever.
 HTTP headers are for informing the browser, and/or potential proxies, about some state of your application.
 And using it as a general storage, would
-be like using a crocodile to hunt raindeers!
+be like using a crocodile to hunt raindeers.
 However, setting an HTTP header obeys by the same API as all other storage events.
-To have your web app return a custom header to your client,
+To have your web
-you could do something like this.
+app return a custom header to your client, you could do something like this.

 ```
 p5.web.header.set:foo
   src:bar
 ```

-If you make sure you inspect your HTTP request, before you click evaluate in your System42/executor, you will see that the return value from your server,
+If you make sure you inspect your HTTP request, before you evaluate the code above, you will see that the return value from your server,
-contains one additional HTTP header called "foo" having the value of "bar".
+contains one additional HTTP header called _"foo"_ having the value of _"bar"_.

-HTTP headers "get" and "set" operations are sufffering from the same problem as cookies for the record, which is that "get" gets its data from the
+HTTP headers get and set operations are sufffering from the same problem as cookies for the record, which is that get gets its data from the
-request, while "set" puts its data into the response.
-Which means that stuff you put into an HTTP header using a "set" operation, is not accessible
+request, while set puts its data into the response - Which implies that stuff you put into an HTTP header using a set operation, is not accessible
-for a consecutive "get" operation.
+for a consecutive get operation.

 ### HTTP GET parameters

-To access your HTTP GET parameters, you can use *[p5.web.params.get]* or *[p5.web.params.list]*.
+To access your HTTP GET parameters, you can use **[p5.web.params.get]** or **[p5.web.params.list]**.
 Since the GET parameter of a request, is a read-only
 type of collection, there exists no set.
-Try to add up the following string at the end of your URL; "&foo-key=bar-value".
+Try to add up the following string at the end of your URL; `&foo-key=bar-value`.
 Then run the following code.

 ```
 p5.web.params.get:foo-key
 ```

-Now of course, since modifying the HTTP GET parameter collection of a request, requires changing the URL of a request, there exists no "set".
+Now of course, since modifying the HTTP GET parameter collection of a request, requires changing the URL of a request, there exists no _"set"_.
-If you wish to "set" an HTTP GET parameter, you'll need to change the URL by doing a redirect of the client somehow.
+If you wish to _"set"_ an HTTP GET parameter, you'll need to change the URL by doing a redirect of the client somehow.
 In addition to retrieving the GET parameters of your HTTP request, you can also retrieve POST parameters, using the following Active Events.

-* [p5.web.post.get]
+* __[p5.web.post.get]__
-* [p5.web.post.list]
+* __[p5.web.post.list]__

 There are also a generic parameter collection, with the following events.

-* [p5.web.params.get]
+* __[p5.web.params.get]__
-* [p5.web.params.list]
+* __[p5.web.params.list]__

 The latter, will retrieve all parameters from within your context.
 This will include web server settings, etc, and is hence probably not that useful.

 ## Raw request and response

 If you wish, you can completely bypass the default HTTP serialization and deserialization, and instead, take complete control of every aspect of
 both the rendering and the parsing of both an HTTP request and response.
-This is useful if you are creating web services or returning files to the caller
+This is useful if you are creating web services, and/or returning files to the caller
 for instance.
-For such cases, you have the *[p5.web.echo]* and *[p5.web.echo-file]* Active Events for creating your own response.
+For such cases, you have the **[p5.web.echo]** and **[p5.web.echo-file]** Active Events for creating your own response.
 And you have
-the *[p5.web.request.get-body]*, and the *[p5.web.request.get-method]* events.
-These Active Events allows you to access the "raw" HTTP request, as sent
+the **[p5.web.request.get-body]**, and the **[p5.web.request.get-method]** events.
+These Active Events allows you to access the _"raw"_ HTTP request, as sent
 by the client - And create your own response, exactly as you see fit.

-The default HTTP request/response model in P5, uses POST requests for each Ajax request, and returns JSON to the caller.
-However, if you wish, you
+The default HTTP request/response model in P5, uses POST requests for each Ajax request,
-can completely bypass this model, and create your own.
-Imagine if you wish to return a file to the caller for instance.
-This is easily achieved by
+and returns JSON to the caller.
+However, if you wish, you can completely bypass this model, and create your own.
+Imagine if you wish to return a file to the
-creating a page, which contains logic like this.
+caller for instance.
+This is easily achieved by creating a page, which contains logic like this.

 ```
 p5.web.echo-file:~/documents/private/README.md
 ```

-If you evaluate the above code in for instance the System42/executor, it will throw a JavaScript exception, since the Ajax method invoked when
+If you evaluate the above code, it will throw a JavaScript exception, since the Ajax method invoked when
-you click the "Evaluate" button expects the server to return JSON.
+you click the _"Evaluate"_ button expects the server to return JSON.
 However, if you create a page, which during initial loading, instead of creating
 an Ajax web widget hierarchy, evaluates the above lambda - The you will download the above file to the client when you load that page.

-To see an example, create a *[lambda]* page in the CMS of System42/executor with the URL of "/download-my-file".
+To see an example, create a **[page]** page in for instance Hypereval with the URL of "/download-my-file".
 Then change its code to the following.

 ```
 p5.web.echo-file:~/documents/private/README.md